I took my power in my hand.

 Or only I too small?

-We are busy working to bring Emily Dickinson's "The Duel" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The Duel" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Duel" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.